 June 25, 2019

-♦ That data is partitioned into frames of equal length in time.
-Each frame is transformed into the frequency domain using the Fast Fourier Transform (FFT).
+- Data is partitioned into frames of equal length in time; each frame is transformed into the frequency domain using the Fast Fourier Transform (FFT)

-♦ The complex frequency-domain data is converted to power by taking the squared-magnitude of each frequency point.
-These squared-magnitudes (power values) for each frame are averaged together.
+- Frequency-domain data is converted to power by taking the squared-magnitude of each frequency point; the squared-magnitudes (power values) for each frame are averaged

-♦ Divide by the sample rate to normalize to a single Hz.
+- The average is divided by the sample rate to normalize to a single hertz

-The graph below shows 5 seconds of Gaussian, random vibration data – a time history file displaying Acceleration vs. Frequency.
-It is difficult to extract any meaningful information from this graph, other than that the peak acceleration seems to be around -30G.
+Figure 1.1 shows five seconds of Gaussian-distributed random vibration data in a time history file (Acceleration vs. Time).
+It is difficult to extract any meaningful information from the graph other than the peak acceleration, which appears to be around -30G.

-To learn something useful about this vibration data, it must be viewed in the frequency domain.
-Two calculations are used, the FFT and the PSD.
+To extract useful information from the vibration data, it must be viewed in the frequency domain.
+Moving to the frequency domain requires two calculations: the FFT and the PSD.